zudello/zudello-knowledge-base/Knowledge Base/9 Purchasing module/Creating and coding a purchase order.md

 ## Creating a purchase order

 This article details how to create a purchase order directly and submit it for approval.
-This process can also be used to code and submit purchase orders that were converted from a quote or duplicated from an existing purchase order.
+This process can also be used to code and submit purchase orders converted from a quote or duplicated from an existing purchase order.

-> If your team is creating requisitions which are converted to purchase orders once they are fully approved, see [[Creating and coding a requisition]].
+> If your team creates requisitions that are converted to purchase orders once fully approved, see [[Creating and coding a requisition]].

 Contact your organisation administrator if you are unsure of the document flow for your team.

 ### Creating and coding a purchase order

-To begin coding a new purchase order you can either:
+To begin coding a new purchase order, you can either:

 - Create a new purchase order
 	1. Click the **Purchase Order** submodule